3b1b-sh/Building-a-toy-RVC-CPU/README.md

 ### TOP I/O

-The inputs and outputs of top level are fixed in `TOP` circuit, which is shown below.
+The inputs and outputs of the top-level are fixed in the `TOP` circuit, shown below.

 | Type | signal | bit width | description |
 | --- | --- | --- | --- |